spiffe/spiffe.io/content/spire/try/oidc-federation-aws.md

 ### An error occurred (403) Error

-If in step 7 of testing you get an error message that includes `An error occurred (403)`, the S3 bucket name in the AWS policy may not match the S3 bucket you specified on the command line.
+If in step 6 of testing you get an error message that includes `An error occurred (403)`, the S3 bucket name in the AWS policy may not match the S3 bucket you specified on the command line.

 ### (ExpiredTokenException) Error

-If in step 7 of testing you get an error message that includes `ExpiredTokenException`, the JWT token has expired.
+If in step 6 of testing you get an error message that includes `ExpiredTokenException`, the JWT token has expired.
 Start the test again at step 3 to download a new JWT token.
 These JWT tokens have an expiration time of 5 minutes, so you must complete the test within that time.

 You can decode the token by pasting it in the tool at https://jwt.io .
 There you can check the token expiration time by hovering your mouse pointer over the `exp` field.

 In a production environment, you will need a way to automatically refresh the JWT tokens for access to AWS.

-### (NotFound) Error

-If in step 2 you get an error message that includes `(NotFound)`, be sure to substitute your client pod name instead of using the example pod shown there.

 ### General Troubleshooting